 Erected 2008 by Washington County Landmarks Commission.
 (Marker Number 06-001.)

 Other nearby markers.
-Winter Farm (approx. 1.1 miles away); Timmerís Resort (approx. 1.6 miles away); Cedar Lake Yacht Club (approx. 1.6 miles away); Maxon-Wright House (approx. 2 miles away); St. Lawrence Church (approx. 4 miles away); Great Divide (approx. 5.1 miles away); Home of Reuben John Schmahl (approx. 5.6 miles away); Washington County Courthouse Square (approx. 5.9 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Winter Farm (approx. 1.1 miles away); Timmer’s Resort (approx. 1.6 miles away); Cedar Lake Yacht Club (approx. 1.6 miles away); Maxon-Wright House (approx. 2 miles away); St. Lawrence Church (approx. 4 miles away); Great Divide (approx. 5.1 miles away); Home of Reuben John Schmahl (approx. 5.6 miles away); Washington County Courthouse Square (approx. 5.9 miles away).

 Categories. • Agriculture • Industry & Commerce •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on March 20, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 482 times since then.
+This page has been viewed 527 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on March 20, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.